TorGuard VPN Review 2023: How Good Is It?

 The help center provides a nice selection of support content.

-Overall, TorGuard did alright in terms of support thanks to its well-equipped help center and fast response times.
-Our only complaint is that more transparency (or honesty?) would be nice regarding the live chat.
+Thanks to its well-equipped help center and fast response times, TorGuard's support isn't that bad.
+Our only complaint is that more transparency would be nice regarding the live chat.
 Of course, we don't expect support to immediately respond at 1:42 AM on a Sunday morning, but Friday afternoon should be covered.

-It's possible to choose from additional options within each package, such as Anonymous VPN Pro, which includes a dedicated IP address.
+Within each package, there are a number of additional options, such as Anonymous VPN Pro, which includes a dedicated IP address.
 Add-ons can be purchased individually.
 The amount you pay for a package or bundle, depends entirely upon the length of your contract (monthly, quarterly, half-year, yearly, 2-year, or 3-year).

-The entire pricing and ordering system is unnecessarily convoluted.
+The entire subscription experience is unnecessarily complicated.
 For a clearer overview of current prices, check out the table below:

-Payment can be made with credit cards, Amazon Pay, and even cryptocurrency or gift cards.
+Credit cards, Amazon Pay, and even cryptocurrency or gift cards are accepted.
 For those who want to pay anonymously, the last two are certainly big advantages.

-No trial version of TorGuard is offered, however, you can get your money back after seven days if you're not completely satisfied with the service.
+No trial version of TorGuard is offered, however, you can get your money back after seven days if you're not completely satisfied.

-Let's make one thing clear: TorGuard is not the best option for recreational VPN users.
-The usability of its boxy interface is fairly low, and its wealth of settings and options won't be appreciated by those using a VPN for everyday tasks.
+Let's make one thing clear: TorGuard is not the best option for casual VPN users.
+Its boxy interface isn't user-friendly, and its wealth of settings and options won't be appreciated by those using a VPN for everyday tasks.
 If you want to stream foreign content, you'll need to purchase one of the bundles that offer dedicated streaming servers, somewhat defeating the purpose of a VPN in the first place.

-If none of the above has put you off too much, you'll get a VPN that includes extensive DNS options, the ability to execute user-defined scripts, and plenty of settings to tweak to your heart's content.
-Should you want more control over your VPN tunnel than what others offer, TorGuard's no-frills service might be just what you're after.
+If none of the above has put you off too much, you'll get a VPN that includes extensive DNS options, the ability to execute user-defined scripts, and plenty of customization options.
+Should you want more control over your VPN tunnel, TorGuard's no-frills service might be just what you're after.

-To find out what users really think about TorGuard VPN, we compiled a number of reviews from validated aggregators and portals.
+To find out what users really think about TorGuard VPN, we compiled a number of reviews from reputable aggregators and portals.

 You're on the hunt for a VPN that offers lots of settings, but is more user-friendly than TorGuard?
 Look no further than hide.me, which combines ease of use with plenty of customization options.